jedld/droiuby-doo/README.md

 ---------

 A simple "Hello World" is not enough?
-Let's try to add a button and an action that populates a text field when that happens.
+Let's try to add a button and an action that changes the "Hello World" text from a text field when that happens.

 But ... before we try to modify our "Hello World" project, let's look at what we have...